pulumi/docs/reference/pkg/nodejs/@pulumi/aws/ssm/index.md

 [Read more about sensitive data in state](https://www.terraform.io/docs/state/sensitive-data.html).

 > **Note:** The data source is currently following the behavior of the [SSM API](https://docs.aws.amazon.com/sdk-for-go/api/service/ssm/#Parameter) to return a string value, regardless of parameter type.
-For type `StringList`, we can use [split()](https://www.terraform.io/docs/configuration/interpolation.html#split-delim-string-) built-in function to get values in a list.
+For type `StringList`, we can use the built-in [split()](https://www.terraform.io/docs/configuration/functions/split.html) function to get values in a list.
 Example: `split(",", data.aws_ssm_parameter.subnets.value)`

 </div>
 <h2 class="pdoc-module-header" id="ActivationArgs">